Powerlearnproject/se-day1-assignment-musa-ayeni/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Waterfall Methodology

+Characteristics
+- Linear Approach: Waterfall follows a sequential process where each phase must be completed before the next begins (requirements, design, implementation, testing, deployment).
+- Documentation: Emphasizes thorough documentation and planning upfront.
+- Predictability: Well-suited for projects with clearly defined requirements and minimal expected changes.

+Appropriate Scenarios
+- Regulatory Compliance: Ideal for projects requiring extensive documentation and adherence to regulations, such as in healthcare or aerospace.
+- Fixed Budget and Timeline: Suitable for projects with strict budgets and timelines, where changes are less likely.
+- Construction Projects: Often used in construction or manufacturing, where phases like design and execution are distinctly separate.

+Agile Methodology

+Characteristics
+- Iterative and Incremental: Agile allows for concurrent work on different project phases, focusing on flexibility and customer collaboration.
+- Continuous Feedback: Encourages regular stakeholder involvement and feedback throughout the project.
+- Adaptability: Easily accommodates changes in project requirements.

+ Appropriate Scenarios
+- Software Development: Best for projects where requirements may evolve, such as in tech startups or software development teams.
+- Dynamic Markets: Suitable for projects in fast-paced industries where rapid responses to market changes are necessary.
+- Innovative Products: Ideal for projects that involve developing new products where user feedback is crucial for refinement.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.